PavelAnnor/SBA_319_MongoDB_Application/readme.md

 An API for information on the NBA.
 Including information about players, awards, and teams.

-🔧 Technology HTML, CSS, JS, Express, Mongoose, MongoDB
+🔧 Technology JS, Express, Mongoose, MongoDB

 💡 Notes N/A